 Looking for a spooky, but fun, last-minute Halloween cupcake idea?

 I was inspired by a Halloween cupcake stand I received from Good Cook to make these spooky graveyard cupcakes.
-They are simple to make, you don’t need to have any decorating skills, and clearly you don’t need to be an expert baker to whip them up (which I’ll explain further in a minute).
+They are simple to make and you don’t need to have any decorating skills.
+Kids can help make them too.

 - 5 oz milk chocolate - I actually used 2 different brands that I happened to have on hand, one was the Cadbury Dairy Milk, and the other, one stick of Trader Joe's milk chocolate